RunestoneInteractive/RunestoneServer/newproject_copy_me/_sources/index.rst

    lines, with one line separating the first source filename and the
    :maxdepth: line.

 ..
-Sources can also be included from subfolders of the project directory.
+Sources can also be included from subfolders of this directory.
    (e.g. "DataStructures/queues.rst").

 SECTION 1: A Random Section